binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### People

 You might ask what people have to do with cloud security.
-From my experience working as a consulting Architect, Engineer, and Security Professional for many organisations and their teams.
-This has shown me, that in the majority of security incidents, reviews, tests and redesigns, the root cause of failures stems back to people defects.
+From my experience working as a consulting Architect, Engineer, and Security Professional for many organisations and their teams, has shown me, that in the majority of security incidents, reviews, tests and redesigns, the root cause of failures stems back to people defects.
 This is recognised as the number one issue of the [CSP Customer Responsibility](#cloud-identify-risks-shared-responsibility-model-csp-customer-responsibility) in the Shared Responsibility Model.
 As people, we are our own worst enemies.
 We can be the weakest and the strongest links in the security chain.
 The responsibility falls squarely in our own laps.

 You will notice that most of the defects addressed in this chapter come down to people: